Sierra Nevada: Name and etymology

-While many mountain ranges are unanimously referred to in the plural (Smokies, Rockies, Cascades, etc.), since Sierra is already pluralized in its native language, some locals who live in "the Sierra" are not hesitant to admonish those who refer to the area as "the Sierras".
+While many mountain ranges are unanimously referred to in the plural (Smokies, Rockies, Cascades, etc.), some locals who live in "the Sierra" are not hesitant to admonish those who refer to the area as "the Sierras".
 However, there are historical and literary references that use the plural, such as the 1871 collection of Joaquin Miller poems, Songs of the Sierras.
+Ansel Adams, in response to a publication of his photographs under the title Parmelian Prints of the High Sierras, commented, "To add an s is a linguistic, Californian, and mountaineering sin."